Turkish Airlines Flight 981: Aircraft and crew

-The accident aircraft had 12 six-abreast first-class seats and 333 nine-abreast economy seats, for a total of 345 passenger seats.
+The aircraft had 12 six-abreast first-class seats and 333 nine-abreast economy seats, for a total of 345 passenger seats.
 At the time of the accident, two people were seated in first class, while the economy class was fully occupied.
 The cockpit crew was Turkish.
-Flight 981's Captain was Nejat Berköz, age 44, with 7,000 flying hours.
+Flight 981's captain was Nejat Berköz, age 44, with 7,000 flying hours.
 First Officer Oral Ulusman, age 38, had 5,600 hours of flying time.
 Flight Engineer Erhan Özer, age 37, had 2,120 flying hours experience.

 Accident

 Flight 981 departed from Istanbul at 07:57 local time and landed at Paris's Orly International Airport at 11:02 am local time, after a flight time of just over four hours.
 The aircraft was carrying 167 passengers and 11 crew members on its first leg, and 50 of these passengers disembarked in Paris.
 The flight's second leg, from Paris to London Heathrow Airport, was normally underbooked; however, due to a strike by British European Airways employees, and the indecisive result of the general election held in Britain earlier that week, many London-bound travelers, who had been stranded at Orly, were booked onto Flight 981, delaying the flight's departure by 30 minutes.

 The aircraft left Orly Airport at 12:32, bound for Heathrow Airport, and took off in an easterly direction, before turning north.
 Shortly after takeoff, Flight 981 was cleared to flight level 230 (23000 ft) and started turning west towards London.
-Just after the aircraft passed over the town of Meaux, the rear left cargo door blew off and the sudden difference in air pressure between the cargo area and the pressurized passenger cabin above it, which amounted to 36 kPa, caused a section of the cabin floor above the open hatch to separate and be forcibly ejected through the open hatch, along with six occupied passenger seats attached to that floor section.
-The fully recognizable bodies of the six Japanese passengers who were ejected from the aircraft landed along with the rear cargo door in a turnip field near Saint-Pathus, approximately 15 km south of the crash site.
+Just after the aircraft passed over the town of Meaux, the rear left cargo door blew off and the sudden difference in air pressure between the cargo area and the pressurised passenger cabin above it, which amounted to 36 kPa, caused a section of the cabin floor above the open hatch to separate and be forcibly ejected through the open hatch, along with six occupied passenger seats attached to that floor section.
+The fully recognisable bodies of the six Japanese passengers who were ejected from the aircraft along with the rear cargo door were found in a turnip field near Saint-Pathus, approximately 15 km south of the crash site.
 An air traffic controller noted that, as the flight was cleared to FL230, he had briefly seen a second echo on his radar that remained stationary behind the aircraft; this was likely the remains of the rear cargo door.